-If you are planning on upgrading your M4 or building a new M4 from the ground up, the lower receiver is one of the most important components to invest in.
+If you are planning on upgrading your M4 or you’re building a new M4 from the ground up, the lower receiver is one of the most important components to invest in.
 Almost all configurations of an M4 lower receiver on its own are already considered a firearm by federal law.

 BONUS OFFER: Get your free shooting range targets to print at home!